-A few feet away from them sat Pierce and Oleg, whom were playing chess.
+A few feet away from them sat Pierce and Oleg, who was playing chess.
 Pierce looked like a typical black posh gangster, and Oleg looked like a typical huge bodyguard on steroids.
-If either were considered typical.
-Pierce slid a small chess piece across the board and looked at Oleg, who didn't take his eyes off the board.
+Pierce slid a small chess piece across the board and looked at Oleg, who didn’t take his eyes off the board.

 “Put the gun down.”
 Josh broke the silence.
 “I won’t run.”

-Shaundi scoffed a bit, her gun hand not moving an inch off of its target.
-"Yeah, I'm good."
+Shaundi scoffed, her gun hand not moving an inch off of its target.
+“Yeah, I’m good.”

 Josh grinned wide, completely misunderstanding her.
 “I felt that the moment we met.
 That connection.”

 Shaundi stilled.
-"What?"
-That one word was laced with disbelief and disgust.
+“What?”
+That one word dripped disbelief and disgust.

 “Oh my God, can I just shoot this guy?”
 Shaundi looked at Pierce and Oleg.

-"Play nice, now."
-All four heads turned to see the leader of the Saints descending the stairs.
-Jamien's eyes gave Shaundi a clear warning, but his smile was playful.
-"You got the stuff, Pierce?"
+“Play nice, now.”
+All four heads turned towards the stairway to see their leader descending the stairs.
+Jamien’s eyes gave Shaundi a clear warning, but his smile was playful.
+“You got the stuff, Pierce?”